walessy/DietPlan/PathwayFirstApproach/20250615/12_MS_Supportive_Weekly_Meal_Plan_Week_2_Shopping_List.markdown

 - **Timing**: Shop on June 28 or July 1, 2025, to align with Week 2 start (June 22, 2025).
 - **Quantities**: Listed for 1 person, 7 days.
 Adjust for household size using **17 - MS-Supportive Weekly Meal Plan - Customizable Template**.
 - **Plan A**: Prioritize frozen vegetables, fresh/frozen seafood and turkey, pre-washed berries, almonds, avocado, fortified almond milk, and nutritional yeast/Marmite/Vegemite for thiamine (~1.5–2.0 mg/day), magnesium (~350–400 mg/day), potassium (~2200–2800 mg/day), and vitamin D (~600–700 IU/day).
-- **Plan B**: Use canned vegetables/seafood, bulk quinoa, sweet potato, and omit lemon water, almonds, almond milk to reduce costs.
+- **Plan B**: Use canned vegetables/seafood, bulk quinoa, and omit lemon water, almonds, almond milk to reduce costs.
 - **Prep**: Buy easy-open containers and pre-soaked seeds/nuts to support dexterity ease, per **6 - MS-Supportive Weekly Meal Plan - Managing Antinutrients for Optimal Nutrition**.
 - **Tracking**: Log purchases and symptoms in **18 - MS-Supportive Weekly Meal Plan - Tracking** to refine future lists.
+- **Personalization**: Adjust quantities for sex, age, and life cycle.
+For example, add lentils for folate, sardines for iron, and increase kefir for calcium for pregnant and lactating women, including teenagers.
+See **20 - MS-Supportive Weekly Meal Plan - Nutritional Needs by Sex, Age, and Life Cycle** for details.

 ## Week 2 Shopping List